I arrived just as it was starting,

 Having no warm up, but being on a great bike made me feel good as I sat on the line, waiting for them to call it off for our team's (Team Nightmare) first game.
 Of course I had a good soft buzz, and knew that would help with the inevitable crashes that come with so much water.

 That first game really gave us a solid push into the tourney.
 We were up against "Wheelie Mark" and Zoren and a bicycle dancer from Vancouver.
-It was necessary to really step it up, do some passing, and not hold back.
-My game came back as it had left me from my summer off, and I was really knocking 'em in, making at least 4, with Tori and Joe moving the ball around great.
+It was necessary to really step it up

 The final point went in when I shot one from the left angle, and Tori pushed it in with her mallet.
 We ended that game 5-0 as it turned out.